 After reading this, I liked it so much I talked Beth in to listening to the audiobook even though she doesn't read sci-fi.
 The story and the characters were so well done they sucked her in and we just finished the whole series.

 Really good writing without getting bogged down in the science.
 Just a great story.
-The unconventional nature of this story was challenging at times, and I can't say to much without ruining the surprise, but it was worth it in the end.

 Mr Konrath is an excellent writer and, unlike so many who achieve a similar level of success, he is still working hard to put out quality writing rather than maximizing his income by rushing to publish half finished work.